Anything-Code/international-project-management/questions.md

     - A game that is scalable
     - Easy game

+1. There can be different type of data (Text to speech)
+2. uploaded data will be verified by the school

 ## Questions for team 2 (Backend)

 - What language do you use on the backend?